falkr/ttm4115/pages/prep-interactions.md

 partners.
 Sequence diagrams, on the other hand, are used to specify the interactions between the components of a system.
 Interactions can happen through method-, function- or operation-calls, or via signals.
-Sequence diagrams specify therefor behavior by looking at the sequences of interactions *between* several components.
+Sequence diagrams specify therefore behavior by looking at the sequences of interactions *between* several components.
 These components can be within the same computer or far away from each other.
 Some of the components may not even be software.